FWI Wildfire Workflow - Hazard#

 To download the data through the API below you will need to register an account on the Copernicus CDS.
 A complete guide on how to set up the API can be found here.
 Once your API is set-up, run the cell to download the data.

-In the cell below, specify the RCP scenario and the starting years you are interested in.
+In the cell below, specify the RCP scenario you are interested in.
+In this example, rcp26 is selected.

 Run the cell below to download the FWI data.